popstas/scad-models/README.md

 ## Features
 - Generate SCAD and STL files for built-in models
-- Send link to constructor, all settings will encoded in URL
+- Send link to constructor, all settings will be encoded in URL

 ## Models
 - Funnel